-Another way to rephrase this problem is in terms of an urn model with urns (corresponding to birthdays) indexed by $\{1, 2, \ldots \}$ and with infinitely many balls.
-Initially all boxes are empty, and at every time instance a ball is dropped into urn $i$ with probability $p_{ni}$, where $\sum_{i=1}^\infty p_{ni}=1$, and $p_{n1}\geq p_{n2}\cdots \geq 0$.
-Then $R_{n1}$ turns out to be the first time that there are two balls in the same urn.
+Another way to rephrase this is in terms of an urn model with urns (corresponding to birthdays) indexed by $\{1, 2, \ldots \}$ and with infinitely many balls.
+Initially all the urns are empty, and at every subsequent time step a ball is dropped into urn $i$ with probability $p_{N i}$, where $\sum_{i=1}^\infty p_{N i}=1$, and $p_{N1}\geq p_{N2}\cdots \geq 0$.
+Then $R_{N1}$ is the first time that there are two balls in the same urn.